 CoSchedule is THE best tool to manage your blog content calendar.
 I've been using it for over a few months now and it has helped me increase my blog following.

 It's a great way to map out the content you want to publish and it connects with all your social media accounts, so that you can manage your blog post social media scheduling.
 It posts directly to everything, including Pinterest, which I love!

 At just $10 per month per blog, it's well worth it as far as I'm concerned!
 Make sure you follow their blog too, they provide great tips on how to create content and how often you should be sharing it.

-MailChimp is my preferred email management program.
-I know that a lot of people prefer Aweber, but I just find it very clunky.
-MailChimp is super simple to use and is free for your first 2,000 subscribers (although you can't set up autoresponders with the free account).
+ConvertKit is my preferred email management program.
+I know that a lot of people prefer Aweber or MailChimp, but I just find both to not be on par with CK.
+ConvertKit is super simple to use and has a ton of features like tagging, segmentation and automation rules.